winitzki/scall/tutorial/programming_dhall.md

     let flb : F (L b) = functorF.fmap a (L b) f fa in traversableF.sequence L applicativeFunctorL b flb
 ```
-It is proved in "The Science of Functional Programming" that `traverse` and `sequence` are isomorphic as types, assuming that suitable naturality laws hold.

 Given a `Traversable` typeclass evidence, one can derive the `Foldable` evidence by using a constant applicative functor: